-Predictive biomarkers remain rapidly emerging area of research in immunotherapy.
-In recent years, development of minimally invasive and robust liquid biopsy-based biomarkers become urgently needed.
+Predictive biomarkers remain a rapidly emerging area of research in immunotherapy.
+In recent years, the development of minimally invasive and robust liquid biopsy-based biomarkers has become urgently needed.
 Several liquid biopsy targets including ctDNA and CTC are currently under investigation as a promising marker for treatment response.
-While proteins represent an important liquid biopsy target with the ability to characterize the activity of a patient’s immune system and their tumor, assessment and the utility circulating proteins for immunotherapy is largely unexplored due to the lack of technological advances.
+While proteins represent an important liquid biopsy target with the ability to characterize the activity of a patient’s immune system and their tumor, assessment and the utility of circulating proteins for immunotherapy is largely unexplored due to the lack of technological advances.

 Proteomic Profiling in Melanoma Immunotherapy: This study, carried out in collaboration with the Massachusetts General Hospital Cancer Center, performed deep proteomic profiling together with single-cell RNAseq in a metastatic melanoma cohort during ICB treatment.
-The results demonstrate the utility of blood-based protein biomarkers to predict treatment response and reveals that response proteins were enriched in tumor myeloid cells and implicated in mechanism of resistance to ICB treatment.
+The results demonstrate the utility of blood-based protein biomarkers to predict treatment response and reveals that response proteins were enriched in tumor myeloid cells and implicated in the mechanism of resistance to ICB treatment.
 The study initially looked at >700 proteins using Olink Target 96 panels and then examined ~1500 proteins with the Olink Explore 1536 platform in an extended cohort.